Playground inspector training

 Delivery methods and course costs

-Class based training – Class based training has been suspended due to the Coronavirus outbreak for the next 6 months, however this course can be done via ‘Zoom’ video conference and can cater for up to 100 persons for each conference.
-This is a flexible way to learn, or through distance learning.
+Class based training – Class based training has been suspended due to the Coronavirus outbreak until further restrictions are lifted to make it safe and possible to conduct face to face training, however until that time comes, this course can be done via ‘Zoom’ video conference and can cater for up to 10 persons for each conference.

 Staysafe has a private website page which is password protected so that you can access learning resources and assessment tools.
 Theory and practical assessment is completed with the trainer using PDF fillable forms which can be signed and dated.
 All assessment tools with photo and video evidence is uploaded to google docs.
 Links will be sent to you at enrolment to access the private page.